I know it’s November so everyone and their mother is posting about all the things they’re thankful for, which I think is amazing and wonderful.

 2. Practicing gratitude creates a lack of motivation.

-3. There are circumstances in life (adversity and pain) which make it impossible to find anything to be grateful for.
+3. There are circumstances in life (adversity and pain) that make it impossible to find anything to be grateful for.

 Unfortunately, in the day we live in, it doesn’t take more than simply looking to find a plethora of pain and suffering.
 Between cancer, sex trafficking, poverty, abuse, divorce…there is literally pain and suffering surrounding us.
 I’ve had people accuse me of living with an unrealistic utopia type mentality.
 But here’s the thing…I know it’s there.
 I don’t need to watch the news to know what’s happening all around me.
 In fact, I purposely don’t watch the news because of all the negativity, but that’s a story for a later date.